-You don't need to have any previous experience, you just need to get stuck in!
+You don't need to have any previous cooking experience - you just need to love food and motivating people!

 Week in, week out we nourish the hungry and lonely in our communities with delicious meals and great conversation, using food which would otherwise go to waste.